 If charging a yearly fee makes more sense, then charge a yearly fee.
-Many WordPress membership plugins allow you to charge yearly recurring and also send out reminders to members when their subscription is due.
+Many WordPress membership plugins allow you to charge yearly recurring and also send out notices to members when their subscription is approaching renewal.

 Note: Sometimes the perceived cost of charging a yearly fee can appear significantly larger than charging monthly.
 For example, charging a $497 yearly membership fee can be sold as being less than $42 per month, or just a little over $1.30 per day.

 Many WordPress membership plugins allow you to set up a free trial which then automatically upgrades the user to the full paid membership subscription after the free trial period expires unless the user cancels their membership.
 This allows you to set up 7-day free trials, 30-day trials (first month free), etc.

 As you can see, your pricing model is closely connected to your marketing strategy.
 Testing different price points will allow you to determine what the market is willing to pay and price your membership offer accordingly.

 Keep in mind that you are not permanently locked into a price point, so if you start off at a lower, introductory rate and find that your membership site is in demand, you can increase the price as your community, and overall content inventory grows.

 Just make sure that if you do choose to modify your price structure that you apply it only to new subscribers NOT to existing ones.
 You want to encourage existing members to retain their memberships and if you change their subscription pricing, they are likely to opt-out of your membership site, simply because it’s not the original deal or offer that they agreed to subscribe to.